Nexedi/jio/docs/sphinx/source/naming_conventions.rst

 Before validating your code in JSLint, you should use a code beautifier to fix basic syntax errors (like indentation) automatically.
 There are a number of beautifiers available online.
-The following seem to be the best
+The following ones seem to work best:
-working:

 * `JSbeautifier.org <http://jsbeautifier.org/>`_
 * `JS-Beautify <http://alexis.m2osw.com/js-beautify/>`_

-Here, javascript sources have to begin with this header: :js:`/*jslint indent: 2,
+In this project, JavaScript sources have to begin with the header: :js:`/*jslint indent: 2,
-maxlen: 80, nomen: true */`, which means it uses two spaces indentation, 80 maximum characters by line and allow the use of '_' as first variable name character.
-Other JSLint options can be added in sub functions if necessary;
+maxlen: 80, nomen: true */`, which means it uses two spaces indentation, 80 maximum characters per line and the use of '_' as first character in a variable name is allowed.
+Other JSLint options can be added in sub functions if necessary.

-Allowed options are:
+Some allowed options are:

 * ``ass: true`` if assignment should be allowed outside of statement position.
 * ``bitwise: true`` if bitwise operators should be allowed.
 * ``continue: true`` if the continue statement should be allowed.
 * ``newcap: true`` if Initial Caps with constructor function is optional.
 * ``regexp: true`` if ``.`` and ``[^...]`` should be allowed in RegExp literals.
 They match more material than might be expected, allowing attackers to confuse applications.
 These forms should not be used when validating in secure applications.
-* ``unparam: true`` if warnings should not be given for unused parameters.
+* ``unparam: true`` if warnings should be silenced for unused parameters.

 Coding Conventions
 ------------------

-Coding conventions include generic patterns that ensure that written code adheres to certain formatting conventions.
+Coding conventions include generic patterns that ensure that written code follows certain formatting conventions.

 Uses two-space indentation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

 Tabs and 2-space indentation are being used equally.
-Since a lot of errors on JSLint often result from mixed use of space and tab using 2 spaces throughout prevents these errors up front.
+Since a lot of errors on JSLint often result from mixed use of space and tab, using 2 spaces throughout prevents these errors up front.